wimagguc/ios-custom-alertview/README.md

 ## Change notes

-* A new `init` method is added in which you don't have to pass on the parent view any more.
-It's easy to migrate to this one, so in case it works just use this new init function.
-If it fails, please add an issue here so that I can track down the bugs.
+The initWithParentView method is now deprecated.
+Please use the init method instead, where you don't need to pass a parent view at all. **In case the init doesn't work for you, please leave a note or open an issue here.**

 ## Quick start guide